InfiniteBlueGX/WarcSearcher/README.md

 ### Definitions

-WarcSearcher operates by reading in any number of "definition" files, and segregates the output by each definition.
+WarcSearcher operates by reading in any number of regex "definition" files.
 A definition is simply a .txt file in the user-defined `definitions_directory` that contains a regular expression.
+For each definition, it performs the regex keyword search against all warc.gz files found in the archives directory, then segregates the output by each definition.

 Here's a simple example of the contents of a `fruits.txt` that yields a match for any case-insensitive ocurrence of "Banana", "Apple", or "Orange":